parkerdan/rn-header/README.md

 npm install rn-header --save

 ```
 - To use as a scroll away header takes a little work to set up.
--  Import `Animated` from react-native
+- import `Animated` from react-native
-- Add two values to the component state.
-Need a `scrollY` and the `scrollVal` so the Header can respond properly
+- Add an Animated.Value to the component state.
+Need a `scrollY` so the Header can respond properly

-- Also need a listener on the animated value

-- Can use with Listview as well, the set up is Identical.
+- Can use with Listview or ScrollView.
+- SET UP THE ONSCROLL PROP TO MATCH THIS EXAMPLE
+- If you don't `use scrollEventThrottle` you're gonna have a bad time...mmmm-kay??
 - just copy/paste this example and you'll get the hang of it 🤓
+- Wrap whatever content you want within the `<Header>  </Header>` tags

-####  If you do not want the header to scroll away,  do not supply the header with the `scrollY` and `scrollVal`
+####  If you do not want the header to scroll away,  do not supply the header with the `scrollY`